abryu/ObjectsDetection/README.md

 ### Program Logic:

-1. Main.java creates Controller and runs it.
+1. Main.java creates and runs Controller.java.

-2. Controller.java creates a synchronizedList which for holding the names of generated images from Instruction 3. and starts a Producer thread and Consumer thread.
+2. Controller.java creates a synchronizedList which for holding the names of generated images from Instruction 3;
+and starts a Producer thread and Consumer thread.

 3. Producer.java loads the existing files in TARGET_IMAGE_DIR and put them into the synchronizedList.